danilw/danilw.github.io/blog/simple_SDF_tutorial/README.md

 Down below I use **merge operation**, that literally just `min(shape1, shape2);` so I use directly `min`.

-This page has list of **more basic SDF shapes**, I use just Circle [2D distance functions](https://iquilezles.org/articles/distfunctions2d/)
+[2D distance functions](https://iquilezles.org/articles/distfunctions2d/) - this page has list of **more basic SDF shapes**, I use just Circle.

 **Content**: